travetto/travetto/module/auth-passport/README.md

 }
 ```

-As you can see, ```AuthPassportProvider``` will take care of the majority of the work, and all that is required is:
+As you can see, ```PassportIdentityProvider``` will take care of the majority of the work, and all that is required is:
 * Provide the name of the strategy (should be unique)
 * Provide the strategy instance. **NOTE** you will need to provide the callback for the strategy to ensure you pass the external principal back into the framework
-* The ```PrincipalConfig``` which defines the mapping between external and local principals.
+* The conversion functions which defines the mapping between external and local identities.

 After that, the provider is no different than any other, and can be used accordingly.
-Additionally, because passport runs first, in it's entirety, you can use the provider as you normally would any passport middleware.
+Additionally, because `passport` runs first, in it's entirety, you can use the provider as you normally would any passport middleware.

 **Code: Sample routes using Facebook/passport provider**
 ```typescript